 When she is not immersed in all things feline, Dr. O’Driscoll reads for Kansas Audio Reader and enjoys the many attractions of Lawrence with family and friends.

-Alicia is a Lawrence native and has a BSE in Community Health from KU.
-Her family includes two cats (Nike and Puma) and two Siberian Huskies (Hurricane and Wildfire).
+Alicia is a Lawrence native and has a BSE in Community Health from KU and a Masters in Business Administration from Baker University.
+Her family includes two cats (Nike and Puma), two Siberian Huskies (Hurricane and Wildfire), and one husband.
 She has extensive pet-sitting experience and has worked both as a veterinary assistant and at the front desk.
-When she’s not keeping the Cat Clinic running smoothly, Alicia spends time reading, watching movies, and cooking, and is working toward a Masters in Business Administration degree from Baker University.
+When she’s not keeping the Cat Clinic running smoothly, Alicia spends time reading, watching movies, and cooking.

 Andrea has been a veterinary technician since 1998, when she graduated from the Maple Woods Community College veterinary technology program.
 She has lived in Lawrence since 1990.
 She shares her home with two cats, two rabbits, two birds, two bearded dragon lizards, and three guinea pigs.
 In her free time she is a wildlife rehabilitator and enjoys reading and watching movies.